AlanenR/batch-processing/README.md

 ## Testing

-The project is using `pytest` to run our automated tests.
+The project is using `pytest` to run automated tests.

 **Running the Tests:**

 TODO

+## Future improvements

+More comprehensive testing, improve performance, and additional error handling scenarios.